dbt-labs/adapter-bulk-issue-create/discussion_17.md

 The adapter implementation to solve this problem is three-fold:

 1. Introduce a new macro, `get_catalog_relations()` which accepts a list of relations, rather than a list of schemas.
-2. A new Adapter class method, `.has_feature()`, to let dbt-core know if the adapter is capable of fetching a catalog from a list of relations.
-Not all databases support this!
+2. A new entry within the `_capabilities` Dict (see above section) to define whether support for `SchemaMetadataByRelations` is `Full`, `Unsupported`, or `NotImplemented`.
 See [dbt-snowflake#758#impl.py](https://github.com/dbt-labs/dbt-snowflake/pull/758/files#diff-3b8dfc96ca09cc82325269902a1353fa14e4503308502ba4c64f24e037734bdb) for the change that's needed.
 3. Decompose the existing `get_catalog()` macro in order to minimize redundancy with body of `get_catalog_relations()`.
 This introduces some additional macros:
    1. `get_catalog_tables_sql()` copied straight from pre-existing `get_catalog()` everything you would normally fetch from `INFORMATION_SCHEMA.tables`
    2. `get_catalog_columns_sql()` copied straight from pre-existing `get_catalog()` everything you would normally fetch from `INFORMATION_SCHEMA.columns`